dyhes/zulip/templates/zerver/help/include/set-up-your-account.md

 !!! tip ""

-    If this is your first time using Zulip, we recommend starting with the web or desktop experience to set up your account and get oriented.
+    If this is your first time using Aloha, we recommend starting with the web or desktop experience to set up your account and get oriented.

 - Get the [mobile and desktop apps](/apps).
-Zulip also works great in a browser.
+Aloha also works great in a browser.

 - [Add a profile picture](/help/change-your-profile-picture) and
   [edit your profile information](https://zulip.com/help/edit-your-profile) to tell others